 themes to the cards, and children would pressurise adults to buy more cigarettes

 so that they could collect complete sets.
-Presumably this increased sales, which
+Consequently, there were numerous

-Set of cigarette cards on protecting from WW2 air raids
+Set of cigarette cards on protection from WW2 air raids

 Below is a set of cigarette cards on the theme of protecting the home